organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 In our **create** action's tests, our "big picture" is described as "#create".
 Within "#create", we have two contexts.
 One is the creation of a Voice object with VALID input, and the other is with an INVALID input.
 Within these two contexts exist their own separate tests specific to that describe + context.

-Let's begin to understand the tests.
+Let's take a look the tests.
 First, we have the `it "creates and increases Voice count by 1"` test.
 This test is essentially checking whether or not the Voice object, if given valid inputs, is actually saved within the database.
 We know that by successfully saving a Voice object, the count of Voices will be raised by 1.
 This test utilizes such information.

 Immediately, we see a `expect{...}` block.
 Within the block, we first call `post :create` to tell the test that this is retrieving information on the POST action **create**.
 We then need to create a voice to simulate the create action.
 In this case, we can use the _attributes\_for_ method from RSpec to create and retrieve a hash of the attributes within `:voice`.
 [This SO](http://stackoverflow.com/questions/13150272/meaning-for-attributes-for-in-factorygirl-and-rspec-testing) was essential in my understanding of what `attributes_for` was really doing.
 Remember, all the code so far was within the `expect{...}` block, because what are we expecting?
 We're expecting that upon saving, the count of the Voice objects will increases by 1.
 This is simulated by calling `.to change(Voice, :count).by(1)` after the expect block.

 The "redirects to show page" test should a familiar sight by now.
 We're simply doing the same thing we did before, expecting the response to _redirect\_to_ (note it's not _render\_template_) **Voice.last**.
 Why is it **Voice.last**?
 Because after we created and saved, the last Voice object within the database would be the one we just created.

 We now approach our second context, "with invalid inputs".
 As the description suggests, every test within this context is to test Voices with invalid inputs.